gridballast/gridballastOpenHardware/User Guide.md

 ### System Overview
 At a high-level, the Grid Ballast hardware can be used for supporting two classes of devices:

-**1. Thermostatically controlled loads (TCLs)** :TCLs like waterheaters, pool heaters, refrigerators, and HVAC systems, can useset-point manipulation to store energy or delay usage.
+**1. Thermostatically controlled loads (TCLs)** :TCLs like waterheaters, pool heaters, refrigerators, and HVAC systems, can use set-point manipulation to store energy or delay usage.

 **OR**